tmaxsoft-us/ofasm/docs/interface/README.md

 # Chapter 1.
 OFASM interface

-This chapter covers the definition of the OFASM interface and how to create it on different situations.
+This chapter covers the definition of the OFASM interface and describes how to create it on different situations.

 ## Section 1.
 Definition of OFASM interface